samre12/deep-trading-agent/README.md

 - to initiate training of the agent, specify suitable parameters in a config file (an example config file is provided at `/deep-trading-agent/code/config/config.cfg`) and run the code using `/deep-trading-agent/code/main.py`

-- training supports logging and monitoring through *Tensorboard*, port number *6006* of the container is exposed for the same
+- training supports logging and monitoring through *Tensorboard*

 - `vim` and `screen` are installed in the container to edit the configuration files and run `tensorboard`

+- bind port *6006* of container to *6006* of host machine to monitor training using *Tensorboard*

 ## Support